AryanS-2004/EnigmaDB-Interactive/README.md

 To get started with Enigma DB, follow these simple steps:

-1. **Installation**: Install the necessary dependencies and configure your PostgreSQL servers by providing their respective connection strings in the `env.ts` file.

-2. **Creating Tables**: Run the provided initialization script to create the required tables for Enigma DB.

-3. **Interactive Mode**: Launch Enigma DB in interactive mode to start issuing commands using the CLI.
-Supported commands include GET, SET, DELETE, and EXPIRE.

-4. **Integration with Existing Database**: Easily integrate Enigma DB with your existing PostgreSQL database, turning it into a dynamic key-value store.

-## Usage Flow

-Follow these steps to effectively use Enigma DB in your project:

 ### 1. Configure PostgreSQL URLs

-Add the PostgreSQL URLs of your servers to the `env.ts` file.
+Start two PostgreSQL servers and add the PostgreSQL URLs of your servers to the `env.ts` file.

 ### 2. Compile TypeScript